All 13 excerpts are available in a single eBook “The Excerpts” on Amazon.com for $4.99 USD.

-In the spring of 39 BC, Octavian and Mark Antony, accompanied by Maecenas, Asinius, and Plancus, met with Sextus Pompey and his advisors at the port city of Misenum on the north shore of the Bay of Naples.
-Sextus had taken control of Sicily and was using his powerful navy to block the grain ships sailing to Rome from the east.
+In the spring of 39 BC, Octavian and Mark Antony, accompanied by Maecenas, Asinius, and Plancus, met with Sextus Pompey and his advisors near the port city of Misenum on the north shore of the Bay of Naples.
+Sextus had taken control of Sicily and was using his powerful navy to block the grain ships from the east from sailing to Rome.
 He was starving Italy.
-Octavian wanted to reach an agreement solely to buy time to build up his navy in preparation for a war against him.
+Octavian wanted to reach an agreement with Sextus solely to buy time to build up his navy in preparation for a war against him.

 Antony looked at Octavian and asked, “What do you think?”

 “He’s asking for too much.
-We have little property to spare because we need it for our soldiers who fought for us at Philippi.”
+We have little property to spare because we need it for our soldiers.”

 “We’re going to have to do something,” said Maecenas.
 “What if we agree to give them back half of their property?
 Most of their farms are large.
 One-half should satisfy them.”

-“Alright,” said Octavian.
-“Let’s offer them one-quarter of their property.”
+Octavian thought for a second, then said, “Let’s do this.
+Let’s offer them one-quarter of their property.”
 Maecenas was about to protest, but Octavian put up his hand and continued, “Instead of offering it to Sextus, we’ll put the offer in writing directly to the Pompeians.
-They must be nervous about his trustworthiness since the murder of Murcus.”
+They must be nervous about the trustworthiness of Sextus since he had Murcus murdered.”

-Plancus said, “When you consider that Sextus had Bithynicus murdered too, the Pompeians surely could be worried that Sextus might keep the properties for himself.”
+Plancus said, “When you consider that he had Bithynicus murdered too, the Pompeians could be very worried that Sextus might keep the properties for himself.”

-“Alright,” said Octavian, “but they are to be handed to Libo not Sextus.”
+“Alright,” said Octavian, “but they are to be handed to Libo instead of Sextus.”